 We may not need the model rendered in real time at all.
 We could deal with pre-rendered animation or still images.
 The pre-rendered scenarios requiring much less optimization and possibly more detail preserved.

-If you plan on exporting your model to another software package, you most likely need to stay within the 1001 space.
+If you plan to export your model to another software package, you most likely need to stay within the 1001 space.
 This usually also means baking textures, ether inside Blender or in an external application.

 The one time you can overlap your UV Map is when using the most common workflow in Blender.
 That is when you have pre-made textures that tile, and you are texturing and shading at the same time within the node editor.
 Therefore, it is common to see Blender users overlap UV Maps.
 It is a big part of the internal texturing process in Blender.